ExitoLab/devops-mentee-2022/week-4/README.md

 ### Week 4
 This task is to test your undestanding on creating a CICD pipeline

-This task will involve you to create create a CICD pipeline for an application.
+This task will involve you to create a CICD pipeline for an application.
 Your CICD pipeline will deploy into a single environment

 ## Instructions